 - ball hockey game

-- snowshoeing in the forest, with or without a guide
+- snowshoeing in the forest

 - tasting traditional treats (maple taffy, s’mores, hot chocolate)